-Quick verdict: Using Booking.com vs direct with hotel
+Quick verdict: Using Booking.com vs direct with the hotel

 You also wouldn’t have the option to book a room through Booking.com with your points or a free night certificate.

-Side-by-side comparison of Booking.com vs direct with hotel
+Side-by-side comparison of Booking.com vs direct with the hotel

 |Offers rates with free cancellation||Yes||Yes|